makapuf/bitbox-0xFF/REFERENCE.md

 kill | 240 | kills when touch it
 anim_kill | 168 | idem but animated
-ladder | 147 | can go up, down even with gravity ice | 151 | cannot stop on X, but can jump platform | 136 | cannot fall but can go through up or sideways jump |    | makes the player automatically jump
+ladder | 147 | can go up, down even with gravity ice | 151 | cannot stop on X, but can jump. platform | 136 | cannot fall but can go through up or sideways jump |    | makes the player automatically jump animated_touch |  | animated once, transforms when user touches it

 > You can also use any color defined as an enemy color.
 > Remember that on tilemap, reference 255 is the level start (defaulting to top left if not found).